 As with thread priorities, on this tab you can define whether your ranks are localized in a particular language.

 Message board threads can be published as RSS feeds.
-This tab allows you to enable/disale RSS subscriptions and define how the feeds are generated.
+This tab allows you to define how the feeds are generated.

 Maximum Items to Display: lets you select the number of items to display in the feed.